 Yes.
-An applicant must submit results from an SAT or ACT exam.
+An applicant must submit results from an SAT, ACT, or CLT exam.
 The SAT subject tests are optional.

 No. We believe a student’s standardized test scores and high school grades cannot describe a person’s entire academic potential.
 We welcome all students interested in Sattler to apply.

-The College requires applicants to submit SAT or ACT test scores at the time of your application submission.
+The College requires applicants to submit SAT, ACT or CLT test scores at the time of your application submission.
 After the deadline, students who wish to retake the exam and re-submit their improved scores are welcome to do so.
 For students with special circumstances, please contact us for more information.

 The Massachusetts Department of Higher Education granted Sattler College the authority to award the bachelor's degree in December 2016.
 We are the first college to receive this authority since 1997.
 Sattler College has completed the application process for the Transnational Association of Christian Colleges and Schools (TRACS) and has attained Applicant Status, defined as an institution which has an application approved by the Application Review Committee (ARC).
 This is not a formal status nor does it ensure eventual accreditation.
 Questions about Applicant Status may be directed to the Transnational Association of Christian Colleges and Schools (TRACS), 15935 Forest Road, Forest, VA 24551; Telephone: 434-525-9539; Email: firstname.lastname@example.org.

 Does Sattler accept transfer students or transfer credits?

 Sattler College welcomes the possibility of transfer students on a case-by-case basis, please contact us for more information.

 Where is Sattler’s campus?